-Lighthouse Reef Atoll - This is the furthest out atoll and it is surrounded by reef and is shallow in the center, only about 10 feet on average, with literally hundreds of coral heads dotting the interior.
-This is the home of the famous Blue Hole that you can see at right.
+Lighthouse Reef Atoll – This is the farthest out atoll and it is surrounded by reef and is shallow in the center, only about 10 feet on average, with countless coral heads dotting the interior.
+This is the home of the famous Blue Hole, see image.

-Turneffe Atoll is the closest of the three atolls.
+Turneffe Atoll – This is the closest of the three atolls.
 It is different from the other two because it is actually a collection of several hundred mangrove covered cayes within a reef.
 The snorkeling is supposed to be good but we have not been able to snorkel it.
 You could choose to stay at one of the resorts on this atoll.

 Our trip partner is now offering an organized group snorkel trip to Turneffe Island Resort, which includes two boat snorkel trips per day.

-Glover's Reef Atoll -This is the most southern atoll, and in our minds this is the best for Belize snorkeling of the three outer atolls.
-Surrounded by a reef, the interior is once again shallow, and there are nearly a thousand coral heads dotting the interior.
-You could spend weeks on weeks snorkeling here, and there are a few rustic resorts on Glover's.
+Glover’s Reef Atoll -This is the most southern atoll, and in our minds this is the best for Belize snorkeling of the three outer atolls.
+Surrounded by a reef, the interior is once again shallow, and there are myriad coral heads dotting the interior.
+You could spend weeks on weeks snorkeling here, and there are a few rustic resorts on Glover’s.

 If you are looking for a unique way to snorkel these two outer atolls of Belize, Glover’s Reef and Turneffe, consider this liveaboard snorkeling trip offered by our partner Ben.

-Rendezvous Caye - This picturesque little island looks like it comes straight out of a movie, and is one of the better snorkel spots around Belize.
+Rendezvous Caye – This picturesque little island looks like it comes straight out of a movie, and is one of the better Belize snorkeling spots.

 Colson Caye – Another excellent little snorkel spot at a patch reef just south of Rendezvous.

-Carrie Bow Caye - The snorkeling here, next to the cut in the barrier reef is worth checking out.
+Carrie Bow Caye – The snorkeling is next to the cut in the barrier reef and is worth checking out.

 Gladden Cayes – Located close to Gladden Spit which is another break in the barrier reef, these patch reefs are in perfect depths and have lots of life.

-Pompion Caye - This caye is nearly due east from Placencia, on the barrier reef edge, and is worth exploring, although the reef health and visibility is not as good as further north.
+Pompion Caye – This caye is nearly due east from Placencia, on the barrier reef edge, and is worth exploring, although the reef health and visibility are not as good as farther north.

 Little Water Caye – This spot is closer to Placencia, and while decent suffers from cloudier water.